 - The treatment in question must have occurred in the past 12 months.

-- Appropriateness of Care: the Peer Review Committee is to determine the professional acceptability of planned or completed treatments, consistent with diagnosis.
-Did the dentist provide appropriate treatment for the condition that existed?
+- Appropriateness of Care: The Peer Review Committee shall determine the professional acceptability of planned or completed treatments, consistent with diagnosis.
+In other words, did the dentist provide appropriate treatment for the condition that existed?

-- Quality of Treatment: the Committee seeks to determine the acceptability of completed treatment based on the standard of care expected by the profession.
-Was the treatment performed by the dentist done correctly?
+- Quality of Treatment: The Peer Review Committee shall determine the acceptability of completed treatment based on the standard of care expected by the profession.
+In other words, was the treatment performed by the dentist done correctly?

-- Any complaint that regards poor customer service, practice management or is concerning a staff member's behavior will not be accepted.
+- Complaints of poor customer service, practice management or concerning a staff member's behavior are not accepted.

 - If either party has contacted an attorney, even if litigation has not been initiated, the case will not be accepted.

-- If a complaint already has been filed with the Missouri Dental Board, the case will not be accepted for Peer Review.
+- If a complaint already has been filed with the Missouri Dental Board, it will not be accepted.